nvsmith/webdev-resources/think-like-a-programmer.md

 #### 3. Divide The Problem

 -   Dividing the problem into smaller chunks can lower difficulty by an order of magnitude!
-    -   ✅ Sort files into 2 piles of A-M and N-Z, then alphabetizing.
+    -   ❌ Alphabetize 100 files individually, one after another.
-    -   ❌ Alphabetize every file individually, one after another.
+    -   ✅ Sort files into 2 piles, A-M and N-Z, before alphabetizing.

 ##### Sliding Tile Puzzles